restic/rest-server/README.md

 ### Docker

 By default, image uses authentication.
-To turn it off, set environment variable `DISABLE_AUTHENTICATION` to any value.
+To turn it off, add `--no-auth` to environment variable `OPTIONS`.

 Persistent data volume is located to `/data`.